 Street voices

 "A stretch.
-A conclusion brought about by flimsy arguments and logical reasoning, often with far-fetched ideas.
+A conclusion brought about by flimsy arguments and faulty logical reasoning, often with far-fetched ideas.
 So why do you think birds are robots?
 Dude, have you heard them singing?
 They sound like lasers, man!
 Well, that's a bit of a stretch, don't you think?"

 What it means